cryptimeleon/cryptimeleon.github.io/getting-started/implement-elgamal.md

 }
 ```

 Now, only one thing is missing: The `ElgamalEncryptionScheme` class implements `AsymmetricEncryptionScheme` which indirectly extends the `StandaloneRepresentable` interface.
-So we need to add a constructor taking a `Representation` object and instantiates a `ElgamalEncryptionScheme` object with the correct group (more on `StandaloneRepresentable` in [the representations documentation]({% link docs/representations.md %})).
+So we need to add a constructor taking a `Representation` object and instantiates a `ElgamalEncryptionScheme` object with the correct group (more on `StandaloneRepresentable` in the [representations documentation]({% link docs/representations.md %}).

 Thankfully, this is easy: